Electroweak right-handed neutrino portal dark matter: Right-handed neutrino portal dark matter

 where $y_{i}^{x\prime}$ are the hidden sector coupling constants after the seesaw mixing.

-As discussed in Section~\ref{Sec:Seesaw}, the right-handed Majorana fermion can be regarded as either pure neutral Majorana fermion, or originally $B-L$ charged Dirac fermion $N_{i}$ and becoming a Majorana after a $B-L$ symmetry breaking.
-In the latter viewpoint, the dark sector particles $\chi$ or $\phi$ may also carry $B-L$ quantum number to balanced the $B-L$ charge originally carried by $N_{i}$.
-Although at low energies the interactions in Eq.~(\ref{eq:DSN}) already violate $B-L$, any probe of right-handed neutrino portal dark matter is therefore blind to the underlying $B-L$ symmetry (if existed).
+As discussed in Section~\ref{Sec:Seesaw}, the right-handed Majorana fermions can be regarded as either purely neutral Majorana fermions or as originally $(B-L)$-charged Dirac fermions $N_{\alpha}$ that become Majorana fermions after the $B-L$ symmetry breaking.
+In the latter viewpoint, the dark sector particles $\chi$ or $\phi$ may also carry $B-L$ quantum number to balance the $B-L$ charge originally carried by $N_{\alpha}$.
+Although at low energies the interactions in Eq.~(\ref{eq:DSN}) already violate $B-L$, any probe of right-handed neutrino portal dark matter is therefore blind to the underlying $B-L$ symmetry, if it exists.

-In this work we focus on scenarios where the evolutions of both $\chi$ and $\phi$ are determined purely by the right-handed neutrino portal interactions.\footnote{Especially in freeze-in scenarios, the masses of the dark $U(1)$ gauge boson and of the $U(1)_{B-L}$ gauge boson (if present) should be larger than the reheating temperature.
-Otherwise, these $U(1)$ gauge bosons can be copiously produced, bringing all dark sector particles into equilibrium with the SM and thereby violating the freeze-in assumption.}
+In this work we focus on scenarios where the evolutions of both $\chi$ and $\phi$ are determined purely by the right-handed neutrino portal interactions,\footnote{Especially in freeze-in scenarios, the masses of the dark $U(1)$ gauge boson and of the $U(1)_{B-L}$ gauge boson (if present) should be larger than the reheating temperature.
+Otherwise, these $U(1)$ gauge bosons can be copiously produced, bringing all dark sector particles into equilibrium with the SM and thereby violating the freeze-in assumption.} as illustrated schematically in Fig.~\ref{Fig:RHNP}.